leafo/moonscript/docs/reference.md

 whitespace.

 The minus sign plays two roles, a unary negation operator and a binary subtraction operator.
-In order to force subtraction a space must be placed after the `-` operator.
-In order to force a negation, no space must follow the `-`.
-Consider the examples below.
+Consider how the following examples compile:

     ```moon
     a = x - 10
     b = x-10
     c = x -y
+    d = x- z
     ```

-The precedence of the first argument of a function call can also be controlled using whitespace if the argument is a literal string.
+The precedence of the first argument of a function call can be controlled using whitespace if the argument is a literal string.
 In Lua, it is common to leave off parentheses when calling a function with a single string or table literal.

 When there is no space between a variable and a string literal, the function call takes precedence over any following expressions.
 No other